 Solution: It is important to make sure to utilize every inch of available space, inviting employees with personal worksurfaces both for laptops and personal items, as well as accessories such as foot rests and stools.

-The Bivi Trunk is multi-functional and convenient side table that provides storage space throughout.
+The Bivi Trunk is a multi-functional and convenient side table that provides storage space throughout.

 Not all spaces are meant to be meeting spaces